masterX89/eslint-config/README.md

 # @xhksun/eslint-config

-Fork [antfu/eslint-config](https://github.com/antfu/eslint-config).
-The following is the same as Antfu's eslint-config
+Fork [antfu/eslint-config](https://github.com/antfu/eslint-config) and [sudongyuer/eslint-config](https://github.com/sudongyuer/eslint-config).
+The following is the same as Antfu's eslint-config.
+If you want to learn more about eslint, you can read the [sudongyuer/learn-eslint](https://github.com/sudongyuer/learn-eslint)

 - Single quotes
 - Auto fix for formatting (aimed to be used standalone without Prettier)